vkuhlmann/highlight-latex/README.md

 like `\useblock`, except the saved block is deleted from memory after its use.
 Note this can also result in unexpected behavior, for example animations in a beamer frame might need the code line to be executed multiple times.
-Use `\useblock` when you can't make the guarantee this is the last use.
+Use `\useblock` when you can't make the guarantee the last use of a block.

-For this special, but very important, situation, I've created a separate demo, which you find at `deamerdemo/deamerdemo.tex`.
+Fragile breaking situations has it's own demo, which you find at `deamerdemo/deamerdemo.tex`.

 ## Adding extra space